Moei River

 The Yuam River joins its left bank only 7 km before its confluence with the Salween.
 Many fish species inhabit its waters, including the giant river catfish.

 International border

 The Moei River forms a portion of the border between Thailand and Myanmar.

 The river is the scene of clashes between the Tatmadaw and Karen militias.
 Often Karen people cross the river either in order to enter Thailand as refugees or to go back to Burma.

+Flow of refugees increased as fighting in Burma intensified in 2024.